aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-styles-and-themes/_index.md

 ---
-title: Working with Styles in Java
+title: Working with Styles and Themes
 second_title: Aspose.Words for Java
-articleTitle: Working with Styles
+articleTitle: Working with Styles and Themes
-linktitle: Working with Styles
+linktitle: Working with Styles and Themes
-description: "Enhanced Microsoft Word formatting features, working with styles using Java."
+description: "Enhanced Microsoft Word formatting features, working with styles and themes using Java."
 type: docs
 weight: 23
 url: /java/working-with-styles-and-themes/
 aliases:
 - /java/how-to-extract-content-based-on-styles/
 - /java/working-with-styles/
+- /java/working-with-themes/
 ---

 The [StyleCollection](https://reference.aspose.com/words/java/com.aspose.words/StyleCollection) class is used to manage built-in and apply user-defined settings to styles.